 How do schools encourage parents and guardians to participate in conferences and become more directly involved in their children’s education?
 Writing in the New York Times Fashion section, Bruce Feiler delves into Finding the Right Amount of Parental Involvement in School.
 It turns out helicopter parents aren’t the problem.
 It’s the 75% who are not involved that can adversely affect student learning.
 Feiler references the work of Anne T. Henderson, a Senior Consultant with the Annenberg Institute for School Reform.
-For her take on parent engagement, read Solving the Parent Involvement Puzzle, a 2011 interview which appears at the NEA’s Priority Schools Campaign website.
+For her take on parent engagement, read Boosting Parent Engagement in Schools, a 2011 interview which appeared in NEA Today.

 Teachers can focus on parent relationships by reading Babs Freeman-Loftis’ overview of parents’ lives and concerns.
 She includes recent demographic changes and suggests opportunities to interact with parents in this ASCD Educational Leadership article.
 For specific suggestions – for teachers and administrators – to respond to parents’ situations and concerns, read the responses to a brief parent survey from Dr. Joe Mazza at Edutopia, and check out his suggestions for meeting parent concerns.